gabrielbrunop/haxball-server/README.md

 Disable remote debugging.
 The server won't listen for connections.
 #### disableAnonymizeLocalIps?: boolean
 Adds the `--disable-features=WebRtcHideLocalIpsWithMdns` flag to Chrome.
 [See more here](https://github.com/haxball/haxball-issues/wiki/Headless-Host#connectivity-warning).
+#### maxMemoryUsage?: number
+Set the limit for Javascript memory usage.
+Max value of 1024 (1 GB) in 32-bit systems and 4096 (4 GB) in 64-bit systems.
 #### execPath: string
 The path to Chrome (or Chromium) executable file.
 If you are on Windows this will probably be `C:\\Program Files\\Google\\Chrome\\Application\\chrome.exe`.